 Some UPS drivers have expressed frustration with how management and supervisors operate.

-In particular, drivers have said that they are made to feel guilty about taking time off, despite the fact that they are owed sick days and personal days as part of their union contract.
+In particular, drivers have said that they are made to feel guilty about taking time off despite being owed sick days and personal days as part of their union contract.

 It can be tough to find a bathroom